kovidgoyal/calibre/manual/template_lang.rst

       If `opt_replace` is not the empty string, then apply the replacement before adding the item to the returned list.
     * ``list_re_group(src_list, separator, include_re, search_re, template_for_group_1, for_group_2, ...)`` -- Like list_re except
       replacements are not optional.
 It uses re_group(item, search_re, template ...) when doing the replacements.
+    * ``list_remove_duplicates(list, separator)`` -- return a list made by removing duplicate items in the source list.
+If items differ only in case, the last of them is returned.
+The items in source list are separated by separator, as are the items in the returned list.
     * ``list_sort(list, direction, separator)`` -- return list sorted using a case-insensitive sort.
 If ``direction`` is zero, ``list`` is sorted ascending, otherwise descending.
 The list items are separated by separator, as are the items in the returned list.
     * ``list_union(list1, list2, separator)`` -- return a list made by merging the items in ``list1`` and ``list2``, removing